 shopping list.
 Create a menu based around items you already have in

-the pantry so you are using the food you've already got and buy
+the pantry so you use the food you already have and buy fewer

 Sustainability Victoria's Love Food Hate Waste website.